Scara98/Portfolio/Project 4.md

 ![img5.png](https://github.com/Scara98/Portfolio/blob/imgs/img5.png)

-For males, those with no siblings or spouse aboard had a 17% chance of survival.
-This rate increased to 31% when they had 1 sibling or spouse.
-However, having 2 recorded for siblings and or spouse aboard led to a lower survival rate of 20%.
-Males with 3 recorded had a 0% survival rate, while those with 4 had an 8% chance of survival.
-The survival rate dropped to 0% for both 5 or 8 recorded for siblings and or spouse.Females with no siblings or spouse aboard had a high survival rate of 79%.
-This rate decreased slightly to 75% when they had one sibling or spouse and increased again to 77% with 2 recorded for siblings or spouse aboard.
-However, having 3 resulted in a significant drop in survival rate to 36%, and this further decreased to 33% for those with 4 recorded for siblings or spouse.
-The survival rate became 0% for both 5 or 8.
-Both males and females experienced fluctuating survival rates based on the number of siblings or spouse aboard, with no specific trend for males or females survival rate in correlation to number of siblings or spouse.
+The passengers' survival rates based on this factor are as follows:

+Males:
+No siblings or spouse: 17% survival rate.
+1 sibling or spouse: 31% survival rate.
+2 siblings and/or spouse: 20% survival rate.
+3 siblings and/or spouse: 0% survival rate.
+4 siblings and/or spouse: 8% survival rate.
+5 siblings and/or spouse: 0% survival rate.
+8 siblings and/or spouse: 0% survival rate.

+Females:
+No siblings or spouse: 79% survival rate.
+1 sibling or spouse: 75% survival rate.
+2 siblings and/or spouse: 77% survival rate.
+3 siblings and/or spouse: 36% survival rate.
+4 siblings and/or spouse: 33% survival rate.
+5 siblings and/or spouse: 0% survival rate.
+8 siblings and/or spouse: 0% survival rate.

+This data shows that both males and females experienced fluctuating survival rates based on the number of siblings and or spouse aboard.
+No specific trend for males or females survival rate in correlation to the number of siblings and or spouse they had aboard.

 #### Number of children/parents on board survival rate
 ```python